-12. Having specified all components needed to implement the desired system, it can now be generated.
-Select the System Generation tab, which leads to the window in Figure 15.
-Turn off Simulation - Create simulator project files, because in this tutorial we will not deal with the simulation of hardware.
+13. Having specified all components needed to implement the desired system, it can now be generated.
+Select the System Generation tab, which leads to the window in Figure 16.
+Turn off Simulation - Create project simulator files, because in this tutorial we will not deal with the simulation of hardware.
 Click Generate on the bottom of the SOPC Builder window.
+The SOPC Builder may prompt you to save changes to .sopc file.
+Click Save to proceed.
 The generation process produces the messages displayed in the figure.
-When the message "SUCCESS: SYSTEM GENERATION COMPLETED" appears, click Exit.
-This returns to the main Quartus II window.
+When the message "SUCCESS: SYSTEM GENERATION COMPLETED" appears, click Exit to return to the main Quartus II window.

-Figure 15.
+Figure 16.
 Generation of the system.